-All courses in the BSW program must be taken on a grade-only basis.
-Students must earn a C or better in all core courses, and failure to do so will result in a review of academic and professional performance and delay progression in the program.
-Internships (SOCW350 and SOCW475) are taken as a Pass/No Credit.
-Descriptions of individual courses can be found in the catalog at https://catalog.winona.edu/social work.
+All courses for the BSW program must be taken on a grade-only basis.
+Students must earn a C or better in all foundation and core courses, and failure to do so will result in a review of academic and professional performance and delay progression in the program.
+SOCW 475 Social Work Senior Practicum is Pass/No Credit.
+Descriptions of individual courses can be found in the catalog at https://catalog.winona.edu.
+Go to Degrees and Programs and Bachelor of Social Work.

-REQUIRED SOCIAL WORK FOUNDATION COURSES
+REQUIRED PRE-BSW PROGRAM SOCIAL WORK FOUNDATION COURSES